What are the differences between a Botanic Garden and a city park?

 Can we spread a deceased loved one’s ashes at Wellfield Botanic Gardens?

 We do not allow spreading of ashes on our property.
-However we are in the early planning stages of a ‘Memorial Garden’, with interment of ashes being a possibility.
+However we are in the planning stages of a ‘Memorial Garden’, with interment of ashes being a possibility.

-An option for creating a lasting memorial for a loved one is our Commemorative Paver program; click here for more information
+A current option for creating a lasting memorial for a loved one is our Commemorative Paver program; click here for more information